patching...

 Somerville has received a $500,000 grant from the state to help build the new Harris Park on Cross Street in East Somerville, according to an announcement from the state.

-The Parkland Acquisitions and Renovations for Communities (PARC) grant comes from the Executive Office of Energy and Environmental Affairs, and it will help the city move Harris Park from its current location, butting up against Interstate 93 service roads, to a more desirable location a few blocks away.
+The Parkland Acquisitions and Renovations for Communities (PARC) grant comes from the Executive Office of Energy and Environmental Affairs, and it will help the city move from its current location, butting up against Interstate 93 service roads, to a more desirable location a few blocks away.

 The new Harris Park will be built close to Broadway, at 15-25 Cross Street East, near the old Broadway fire station, now home to some community organizations.
 The new park will contain play structures, a half basketball court, a water play feature and a social gathering space, according to the state's announcement.